mycpphurts/HorizonNPC-IssueTracker/README.md

 - Server issues
 - Issues caused from external factors like Glass not being able to be crafted
 - Any bug unrelated to NPCs.

+## Notes to consider
+- The developers are notified on Discord via a webhook about new issues
+- Pay attention to issues/suggestions you send here, we might respond here, not in discord!